 Clinical Testing and Workup

-Surgical removal and microscopic examination (biopsy) of affected nerve fibers may be used to aid in the diagnosis of HSN1 by revealing characteristic changes to nerve tissue but this now rarely needed as genetic testing is widely available and is usually only used if other causes (other than HSN1) are suspected.
+Surgical removal and microscopic examination (biopsy) of affected nerve fibers may be used to aid in the diagnosis of HSN1 by revealing characteristic changes to nerve tissue but this is now rarely needed as genetic testing is widely available and is usually only used if other causes (other than HSN1) are suspected.

-The treatment of HSNs is directed toward the specific symptoms that are apparent in each individual.
+The treatment of the HSNs is directed toward managing the specific symptoms that are apparent in each individual.
 Prompt recognition and treatment of wounds on affected areas (e.g. the feet) is critically important.
 Ulceration of the feet of individuals with HSN is extremely similar to ulcers found on the feet of individuals with diabetic neuropathy.
 Therefore the treatment of foot ulcerations and infections may follow similar guidelines.
 Such treatment can include medical removal of diseased skin and tissue (debridement), applying medications and dressing to the wound, and keeping the wound clean and bandaged.
 Antibiotics may be used to treat infection.

 Affected individuals should receive instruction on proper care of their feet including avoiding risk factors for developing foot ulceration such as removing sources of pressure (e.g. shoes with pressure points).
 It is recommended that affected individuals receive routine foot care from a diabetic clinic or a podiatrist familiar with the treatment of diabetic foot ulcers.

 Additional treatment is symptomatic and supportive.
 Shooting pains may be treated with medications commonly used for painful peripheral neuropathies including amitriptyline, gabapentin and pregabalin.
 Damaged joints may need a specialized orthopedic opinion and occasionally surgery.
 Weakened ankles can be treated with orthotics, but special care (e.g. sleeves, etc.) may be necessary to prevent skin abrasion.